 We deeply appreciate the Tennis clan for adding so much good energy and fun to Two Day Town through the quilts over the years and for the myriad of other things they do to make this event what it is.

 Visit Massage Town and sign up for a free massage session.
 Massage Town is run by Kinney Tennis, CMT, and his services are in great demand.
 Massages are given during the day on Saturday and Sunday, and there is a sign up sheet for the available time slots.
-Massage Town is located near the big fire pit next to the RV parking area.
+Massage Town is located next to the School House Flats picnic area by the upper RV parking area.
 You can contact Kinney by email to arrange his services outside of Two Day Town.

 Relax & enjoy Nap Time, or wander up to the Ardilla Camp for more music.